CMMS: Definition, Benefits, and How It Works

 Automated Audit Trails

 Every action in a CMMS from a completed work order to a missed preventive maintenance task is timestamped and tied to specific assets and users.
 These digital logs create a complete, tamper-proof audit trail.
-When auditors arrive, there’s no scrambling to gather records.
+When auditors arrive, there is no scrambling to gather records.
 With just a few clicks, you can produce detailed reports showing compliance history.

-Documented Procedures & Standards
+Documented Procedures and Standards

 Store SOPs (Standard Operating Procedures), compliance forms, safety procedures, and inspection checklists directly within the platform.
 Maintenance teams can access the latest documents right from the field, reducing errors and standardizing workflows.